-There are a number of research projects available with the Faculty in the following areas: Crop Physiology, Future Farming in a Changing Environment, Plant Physiology and Remote Sensing, Soil Science, and Sustainable Crop Production.
+Research projects are available with the faculty in the following areas: Crop Physiology, Future Farming in a Changing Environment, Plant Pathology, Soil Science, and Sustainable Crop Production.

 Contact: Dr. Maryse Bourgault